alienresident/resume/resume.md

 * Create a modular design system, wireframes, user flows, and prototypes for the responsive redesign of the BMW USA website
 * Create wireframes, user flows, and prototypes for the redesign of the My BMW website
-* Create wireframes and user flows for the 360˚ interactive *Tour of Tomorrow* showcasing the innovations of new BMW 7 Series
 * Create mockups for the interactive informational signage for Bank of Montreal at Toronto's Billy Bishop Airport
+* Conduct user interviews and create content types and wireframes for the Hershey's digital marketing learning site

 ### New York University
 October 2008–March 2015